Last Updated On:

 Partnering with influencers makes it possible to leverage a ready-made audience.
 They make it easier for your brand since you don’t have to start developing your following from scratch.

 Compared to other types of influencers, nano-influencers have small followings, more niche interests, and more local relevance.
-They don’t have many followers, but they make up for that with higher engagement.
+They don’t have many followers, but they make up for that with higher engagement rates.

 Their low profile makes them relatable to your target audience.
 They can also manage the size of their followers and respond to each comment personally.